RGupta323/VideoDatabase/README.md

 Created Test1_CSV.csv file, filled it with entries.
 Worked on readFiles().
 Tested whole project.
 Works!!!

+(3/3/18)
+Made Webscraper.py file.
+The idea of that, is to add a "continously add function", essentially if the user doesn't want to make a .txt file or manually enter all the data by themselves, then the user would enter what type of videos they want to search, the program would search google, and pull up all the urls, then they would webscrape those urls via the webscrape() function and would get the titles, of those videos then adds all that data into the datbase.
+Webscraper() is successfully able to search the web for urls and get hte titles.
+Need to work on adding them to the datbase.
+Also, a weird bug thats come to passs is that the program can be run multiple times but there's a 2/3 chance (based on me running it 9 times, and it working 3 of those times) that it won't work and raise a timeout error.

 Bugs: At times, the program will open urls in bing and not in chrome.